-Twitter and other tech firms to file legal action slamming Trump's travel ban
+Tech giants make court move slamming Trump's travel ban

-Top U.S. tech firms are preparing to join the legal fight against President Donald Trump's travel ban.
+America's biggest tech firms have stepped into the legal fight against President Donald Trump's travel ban.

-Companies including Twitter (TWTR, Tech30) and Netflix (NFLX, Tech30) intend to file a court brief Sunday night opposing Trump's executive order on immigration, according to two people familiar with the matter.
+A total of 97 companies -- including Apple (AAPL, Tech30), Facebook (FB, Tech30) and Microsoft (MSFT, Tech30) -- filed a court motion Sunday night declaring that Trump's executive order on immigration "violates the immigration laws and the Constitution."

-Others joining in the legal action are Salesforce (CRM, Tech30), AppNexus and Uber, the people said, declining to be identified because the information isn't yet public.
-Ride-hailing app Lyft said it will also participate.
+The ban represents "a sudden shift in the rules governing entry into the United States, and is inflicting substantial harm on U.S. companies," says the court document, whose backers also include Twitter (TWTR, Tech30), Netflix (NFLX, Tech30) and Uber.

 Related: Amazon, Expedia back lawsuit opposing Trump travel ban

-The move is "inflicting substantial harm on U.S. companies" by hurting their ability to attract talent, increasing their costs of doing business and making it harder for them to compete internationally, the draft says.

-The brief will be filed with the Ninth Circuit Court of Appeals, which on Sunday morning denied the U.S. government's emergency request to resume Trump's travel ban.
+The motion was filed with the Ninth Circuit Court of Appeals, which on Sunday morning denied the U.S. government's emergency request to resume Trump's travel ban.

 The appeals court has asked for both sides to file legal briefs before the court makes its final decision after a federal judge halted the program on Friday.